 What gear do you need to shoot a holy grail timelapse?

 You'd be surprised, I'm sure.
 As complicated as the shot used to be, it's very straight forward now.
 All you need is a camera with manual mode, a lens, an external remote, a tripod and a subject to shoot.
 I've set up a little Kit list of the specific gear I used in this tutorial.
 I'd call this my go to list of timelapse gear now.
 The Canon 6DMkII has gotten a lot of bad press, which just shows me that you shouldn't always trust reviews or people's opinions.
 If it's the right tool for you, then that's all that matters.
-I'll be writing a proper review about the 6DMkII now that I've been shooting with one for over a year.

 What settings do you use to shoot a holy grail timelapse?